 The School Psychologist’s role is to provide support to the school using their experience and expertise in such areas as behaviour management and pastoral care.
 The School Psychologist may also provide support by working with students having severe difficulties coping whilst at school.
 Such support includes helping students better understand themselves, take responsibility for their own behaviour and undertake skill training so that they may be better able to utilise their skills and strengths in a learning environment.

-The School Chaplain’s role is to provide support in areas such as student attendance, engagement and mental health providing students, their families and staff with support and/or appropriate referrals in difficult situations such as during times of grief, or when students are facing personal or emotional challenges.
+Our School Chaplain Luan Cryne works to provide support in areas such as student attendance, engagement and mental health providing students, their families and staff with support and/or appropriate referrals in difficult situations such as during times of grief, or when students are facing personal or emotional challenges.

-The Aboriginal and Islander Education Officers provide support specifically for Aboriginal and Islander students.
+Our Aboriginal and Islander Education Officers Lisa Mourach, Thomas Nickles, Sarina Narkle and Zoe Blurton provide support specifically for Aboriginal and Islander students.
 They aim to reinforce the pride and self-esteem of Aboriginal students in their own cultural identity and encourage participation in post-compulsory studies.
 They function as a link and resource between the school and Aboriginal community and ensure the needs of Aboriginal students and the Aboriginal community are met through advice and assistance.